 I went down with my friend Vikki who conveniently has a family beach house in Dromana.
-Dromana has changed a lot since my youth – it now has cute shops and cafes and is a bit of a happening area!
+Dromana has changed a lot since my youth – it now has cute shops, some of the best Mornington Peninsula restaurants and is a bit of a happening area!
 This was also the weekend of the pumpkin for me.
 I am a bit obsessed with pumpkin.
 Proper pumpkin which I define as a pumpkin with a dark skin.
-The light-skinned Halloween type taste like the plainest butternut squash when cooked up.
+The light-skinned Halloween type tastes like the plainest butternut squash when cooked up.

 However dark skinned pumpkin is a whole other story!
 Roasted till it borders on mash this is one of my favorite things.
 It is very difficult to get in the UK so I was determined to eat as much pumpkin as possible.
 I am delighted to say that I managed to have pumpkin at all three meals over the weekend!
 It would have been a better story to have these in three meals that followed one another but alas I wasn’t quite able to manage that feat!

 Looking for other getaways from Melbourne?
 The Melbourne to Sydney drive is filled with interesting stops and things to do – check out this post which covers all you need to know!